 This is a good time to review some information about the ocean

-Starfish: it has spiny skin and five arms-count them together
+The starfish has spiny skin and five arms-count them together.

-Sea snails as well as other sea creatures, use shells as their home.
+Sea snails as well use their shells as their home.

 The sand dollar is almost like a circle, it has hundreds of tiny feet,